About ABIC

 Building a collaborative bioimaging community in Africa

-The African Bioimaging Consortium (ABIC) is a newly established network of life science researchers throughout Africa with an interest in and use for microscopy.
+The African Bioimaging Consortium (ABIC) is a network of life science researchers throughout Africa with an interest in and use for microscopy.
 This community-driven initiative aims to unite the African microscopy community and support the development of bioimaging across the continent.

 -